ibm-cloud-docs/watsonxdata/sbmt_das_spk.md

 You can submit a Spark application by running a CURL command.
 Complete the following steps to submit a Python application.

-4. Run the following curl command to submit the word count application.
+Run the following curl command to submit the word count application.

-    Example 1:

     ```bash